 Chilancho Vihar (monastery) is situated on the eastern side of Kirtipur.
-In Newar language, the word Chilan means immortal and the word Cho means Hill.
+It has its own charms with unique architecture and beautiful artwork.
+In the Newar language, the word Chilan means immortal and the word Cho means Hill.
 Therefore, its literal meaning is the immortal god situated on the hill.

 Chilancho Monastery features beautiful brickwork topped by the main dome and there are four smaller domes surrounding it.
 It is built in Tibetan style.
 The dome is plastered white.

 Chilancho also called “Jagatpal Mahabihar” is a historic Buddhist landmark in Kritipur.
 It is also known as Bajrayani Monastery.
 The local people call this monastery Chilancho Baha.
 The people of Patan and Kathmandu call this monastery Kyapu: Baha.

 It was established in the 15th Century during the regime of Ratna Malla.
 But the Chaitya is believed to have been built by Emperor Ashoka the Great of India.